mercurius-js/mercurius/docs/integrations/prisma.md

 ### CockroachDB

-Here is an example connection string with a local Microsoft SQL Server database:
+Here is an example connection string with a local CockroachDB database:

 ```prisma
 datasource db {